nntrn/bookstand/docs/_annotations/how-to-speak-science.md

 modified: 2022-10-30T11:57:44Z
 tags: "history"
 slug: how-to-speak-science
+description: "Book annotations for How to Speak Science by Bruce Benamran"
 ---

 *  And that's the beauty of science.
 It is not a tool for discovering truth; it's a method for reducing uncertainty.